-Following registration, if the Dublin Regulation does not apply, the asylum seeker has 21 calendar days to fill in the application form in French and send it by registered mail to OFPRA, the determining authority in France.189 In order for the claim to be processed by OFPRA, the filled out and signed application form has to be accompanied by a copy of the asylum claim certificate, 2 ID photos and, if applicable, a travel document and a copy of the residence permit.
+Following registration, if the Dublin Regulation does not apply, the asylum seeker has 21 calendar days to fill in the application form in French and send it by registered mail to OFPRA, the determining authority in France.
+In order for the claim to be processed by OFPRA, the filled out and signed application form has to be accompanied by a copy of the asylum claim certificate, 2 ID photos and, if applicable, a travel document and a copy of the residence permit.
 The file must contain a short explanation of the grounds of the claim in French.

 Upon receipt of the claim, OFPRA shall inform the asylum seeker as well as the competent Prefect and the OFII that the claim is complete and ready to be processed.
-In case the claim is incomplete the asylum seeker is asked to provide the necessary missing elements or information within 8 additional days from when he receives such request; 3 days for subsequent applications.190 When OFPRA receives a complete application within the required deadlines, it registers it and sends a confirmation letter to the applicant.
+In case the claim is incomplete the asylum seeker is asked to provide the necessary missing elements or information within 8 additional days from when he receives such request; 3 days for subsequent applications.
+When OFPRA receives a complete application within the required deadlines, it registers it and sends a confirmation letter to the applicant.
 If the information is not sent or filed in after the deadline, OFPRA refuses to lodge the application and takes a decision discontinuing the processing of the claim.
 If the case is not reopened within 9 months (which the asylum seeker must request), a new claim is considered as a Subsequent Application.

 The requirement to write the asylum application in French remains a serious constraint.
 For asylum seekers who do not benefit from any support through the procedures and who may face daily survival concerns, not least due to lack of accommodation, the imposed period of 21 days is very short.
-Most of asylum seekers are not housed during this period: they are supported by SPADA (social workers, interpreters...) for this step but SPADA are overworked so the time is limited to write the asylum claim.
+Most of asylum seekers are not housed during this period: they are supported by SPADA (social workers, interpreters...) for this step, but in SPADA the time that can be allocated to help write the asylum claim is limited, due to funding constraints.